bbulkow/WiFiMulti-idf/README.md

 the acid test is if _your_ service works, so an API call which says "not working" from the application level is far better.

+Interate with NVS.
+Having non-volitile storage inside the ESP32 is awesome, and there's a claim in the wifi library that it'll log you into APs that you've logged into before, using NVS, but no clear idea how that works.
+Can you attempt to attach but with no password?
+Instead, I think you have to actively manage NVS, which would be super cool because you could have a website where you put in an AP name and password, instead of having them hardcoded.

 Support shutting down

 Test adding an AP while running ( coded to work but not tested )